ni/nimi-python/docs/nidcpower/enums.rst

-.. py:data:: OutputStates

-    .. py:attribute:: nidcpower.OutputStates.OUTPUT_CONSTANT_VOLTAGE

-        The device maintains a constant voltage by adjusting the current

-    .. py:attribute:: nidcpower.OutputStates.OUTPUT_CONSTANT_CURRENT

-        The device maintains a constant current by adjusting the voltage.

 .. py:data:: Polarity

     .. py:attribute:: nidcpower.Polarity.ACTIVE_HIGH

         A high pulse occurs when the event is generated.
 The exported signal is low level both before and after the event is generated.
+NIDCPOWER_VAL_ACTIVE_LOW (1019) A low pulse occurs when the event is generated.
+The exported signal is high level both before and after the event is generated.